 An interesting timeline showing the way haplogroups have divided and subdivided.

-Traditionally, and across most societies, men inherit their father's surname.
+Although there are exceptions, across most societies men have inherited their father's surname.
 They also inherit their father's Y-DNA.
 This makes Y-DNA and surnames natural partners, genealogically.

 The aim, then, of a surname project is for men with the same surname to take y-DNA tests and then gather together all the results into a database.
 Men who match with others have a common ancester.
 The number of identical 'markers' on the test results will determine whether that common ancestor is distant.
 If recent, the two people may be able to extend their genealogy research by swopping trees and other information.

 Surname projects are set up by an administrator with a laboratory/DNA-testing company.
 They come in all shapes and sizes and while most study the surname on a worldwide basis, some focus on a specific geographical region.
 As the database grows, the project becomes increasingly useful.